daoquyet1231/logistic-project/README.md

 # logistic-project
-# This project combines datasets from multiple sources to builds visualizations, which help the company develop the most efficient shipping routes for fleets.
+# This project combines datasets from multiple sources to build visualizations, which help the company develop the most efficient shipping route for each fleet.